What is license reharvesting? And what are the benefits?

 If voluntary, offering an amnesty and publicising it via your usual organizational communication channels (newsletter, intranet, posters on the notice board etc.) can be a good way of quickly and easily reclaiming hardware.

 Reharvesting software from systems in use can be a little more controversial and so requires some thought and rules.
 For example, do you ask the user if you can remove unused software, or do you just do it, if they haven’t used it for say 60 or 90 days?

 The answer to this question will vary from organization to organization and be dependent on a number factors, not all technical-based.
-If you have a self-service portal such as AssetStudio App-Centre that enables users to quickly and easily select and download the software they need; then they are more likely to be less worried about unused software being automatically removed.
+If you have a self-service portal, such as Certero App-Centre, that enables users to quickly and easily select and download the software they need; then they are more likely to be less worried about unused software being automatically removed.

 However, if software is hard to obtain, they are more likely to kick up a fuss if it is automatically removed.
 This may sound perverse, but human nature being what it is, most people don’t want something until they are told they can’t have it.
 Then it becomes an issue!
 So, in this case it may be better to request that it is removed beforehand, via an email explaining why you want to do it and how it will benefit the organization.

 Obviously, you need the right technology and processes to be able to identify, track usage and reclaim your IT assets and with the Certero Platform all this available via one UI, integrated data source and powerful BI reporting.